 · If there is a Perfect Game event in your area attend those.
 They will prove invaluable to your reputation as a player.
 If they don’t have a showcase, there are many more.
 Look to the right for the showcases in your area.

 · If you get more letters back, respond to every one, no matter if they are not in your top 10.
 Leave all doors wide open.

 JUNIOR YEAR TIMELINE

 · Register for the fall SAT standardized tests ...We suggest the SAT because it is accepted by most all of the top schools and it is a bit harder.
 You should want the harder test right?
-Check the SAT web site and link I provided on the right hand column to find the times that fit your schedule...better yet, visit your high school counselor and work with him or her.
-Hopefully most you took yours in October as well.
+Hopefully most you took yours in last year as well.

 · Get the best score that you can.
 Take it two to three times if necessary even if you qualified for the target schools minimum requirement the first time.
 Always strive to do better than what is required.
 You wouldn’t do the minimum required of you in a baseball game would you???